6 Balance of payments (BOP): Importance and components of BOP

 Family Instruments Working

-Monetary measures Bank rate, open-market operations, reserve requirements Tight money raises rates → attracts capital inflow → curbs imports
+Monetary measures Bank rate, OMO, reserve requirements Tight money raises rates → attracts capital inflow → curbs imports

 Trade and exchange-rate measures Tariffs, quotas, import licensing, exchange controls, devaluation, export subsidies Expenditure-switching toward domestic goods